SIC Classification & Reference Center

 Common use cases

-SIC supports historical analysis, legacy reporting systems, crosswalks to NAICS, and business intelligence workflows like segmentation and benchmarking.
+SIC continues to support historical analysis, legacy reporting systems, crosswalk work with NAICS, segmentation, benchmarking, and business intelligence workflows that depend on continuity across time.

 Who uses SIC today?